mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 While importing directly in this manner doesn't use the exports in [`material-ui/index.js`](https://github.com/mui-org/material-ui/blob/v1-beta/packages/material-ui/src/index.js), this file can serve as a handy reference as to which modules are public.
 Anything not listed there should be considered **private**, and subject to change without notice.
-For instance, the `Tabs` component is a public module while `TabIndicator` is private.
+For example, the `Tabs` component is a public module while `TabIndicator` is private.

 ### Option 2